The advantages of Continuous Flow Production of fine chemicals when compared to traditional Batch Chemistry are:

 Safer reactions when handling hazardous materials

-The high surface area to volume ratio of flow reactors provides improved heat removal ensuring that highly exothermic reactions can be safely controlled.
+The high surface area to volume ratio of flow reactors provides improved heat removal.
+This ensures that highly exothermic reactions can be safely controlled.
 Continuous Flow Production allows small amounts of hazardous intermediate to be formed at any instant and then reacted to achieve the desired (and less hazardous) product.
-The inventory of hazardous material being processed at any time can be minimised in flow when compared with batch.
+The inventory of hazardous material being processed at any one time can be minimised in flow when compared with batch.

 Safer reactions involving gas evolution

 Reactions that evolve gas are much safer if flow as the maximum rate of gas evolution is limited by the rate at which the reagents are pumped.
 In batch reactors where all of the reactants are present at the same time, should the reaction “run away” then the rate of gas evolution can be uncontrolled possibly resulting in an explosion.

 Flow reactors do not require a head space.
 The pressure within the reactor is controlled by a device called a back pressure regulator (BPR) and not by pressurizing the gas within the headspace as with traditional batch reactors.
 This eliminates the hazard associated with a volume of high-pressure compressed gas/vapour.

 Reaction conditions simply not possible in batch reactors

 Reaction times in Continuous Flow Production can be precisely controlled down to a few seconds or less, allowing the rapid generation of reactive intermediates to be reacted immediately in another reaction step.
 Multistep, telescoped reactions provide a route to complex organic transformations avoiding the steps of isolating intermediates.